umajho/notoko/prototyping/README.md

    > [!CAUTION]
    >
-   > The works are mostly done by LLMs (GitHub Copilot Agent Mode) with
+   > The works are mostly done by LLMs (GitHub Copilot Agent Mode), and the
-   > instructions from a person who had little understanding on the topic.
+   > person who instructed them had little understanding on the topic.
+They are
-   > Personally, I disapprove of building further works on top of these patches
+   > very sloppy.
+I disapprove of building real-world solutions from these
-   > directly except for prototyping.
+   > patches.

 5. troubleshhot.
 It works on my machine, but I'm not sure had I (GitHub Copilot, actually) made changes that would break on other platforms…